GiottoVerducci/rulebook2024/content.md

 > **ADVANCED RULES**\
 > Although an action cannot be undertaken if its cost or requirements cannot be met, it is possible that those requirements could not be met upon resolution.
 If an action is successful (ie. not blocked),
 > but its cost cannot be paid or its requirements are no longer met, it fizzles.
-This is also true if all targets become invalid over the course of the action.
-The actions cost is paid to the extent possible and it has no effect.
+This is also true if all targets become invalid over the course of the action.\
+> \
-> It is stillconsidered successful.
+> The actions cost is paid to the extent possible and it has no effect.
+It is still considered successful.

-**After Action Resolution**
+**After Action Resolution**\
 After all effects are handeled, there is a chance to play cards which are only usable after action resolution.
 This is considered the final step of the action.